Project Description

 Why do we choose to go see mountain gorillas in Bwindi, Uganda and not The Volcanoes National Park in Rwanda?

-Over the last few years, Rwanda has adopted a policy of marketing to a high-end clientele with the development of several 5-star lodges and a huge increase in the price of the gorilla permits to over 3 times what they were only 5 years ago.
-As we like to go gorilla tracking twice on a safari this would mean that the gorilla permits would equate to $3,000 on their own. the cost of a gorilla trekking permit in the Democratic Republic of Congo is considerably less but the situation on that side is so volatile we are not running gorilla trekking tours there currently.
+Over the last few years, Rwanda has adopted a marketing policy for high-end clientele with the development of several 5-star lodges and a huge increase in the price of the gorilla permits to over 3 times what they were only 5 years ago.
+As we like to go gorilla tracking twice on a safari, the gorilla permits would equate to $3,000 on their own. the cost of a gorilla trekking permit in the Democratic Republic of Congo is considerably less.
+Still, the situation on that side is so volatile we are not running gorilla trekking tours there currently.

 Uganda gorilla trekking also affords us the opportunity to see the other photographic highlights of the region – Chimps and Shoebills so this is why we have chosen to go to Uganda.

-In the morning we will head over to the park gate at either Buhoma or Ruhiji (which is a bit further away but it all depends on what gorilla permits we are issued with) to be allocated our gorilla family for the day and to start the gorilla trek.
+In the morning, we will head over to the park gate at either Buhoma or Ruhiji (which is a bit further away, but it all depends on what gorilla permits we are issued with) to allocate our gorilla family for the day and to start the gorilla trek.

 We have conducted a detailed interview with Nelis with plenty of advice on what exactly to expect on a gorilla trekking safari and we suggest reading that for all the questions you might have.
 Here is a link.